edwardtanguay/techlanglearn/static/data/gitlabEsencial.md

 the first thing that may come to mind lo primero que nos puede venir a la cabeza

-that at first will be a bit crazy que al princípio serán un poco una locura

 a bunch of branches
 un montón de ramas